 Dog Training and Behavior Modification in a Daycare Environment

 Some behaviors that a dog exhibits in a daycare environment can be worked on with daycare staff or a dedicated dog trainer if the facility has one on their team, but there are some behaviors that cannot be trained or managed at a dog daycare.
 If your dog's daycare brings up that your dog is exhibiting some worrying behaviors while there, ask them whether it's something that can be approached with at-home training, in-daycare training, or if it's something that is only managed by not exposing your dog to that environment.

-While each daycare is different in what they can work on successfully in their setup, here are some behaviors that are very tough to address in most dog group play environments:
+While each daycare is different in what they can work on successfully in their setup, here are some behaviors that are very difficult to address in most dog daycare environments:

 - Resource guarding